-Dr. Lynch has been the principal investigator or co-investigator on more than 15 grants from the National Institutes of Health.
-She recently began a four-year study funded by the National Institutes of Mental Health that will assess the economic impact of autism spectrum disorder on families.
+Dr. Lynch has been the principal investigator or co-investigator on more than 20 grants from the National Institutes of Health.
+She recently completed a four-year study funded by the National Institute of Mental Health that assessed the economic impact of autism spectrum disorder on families.

 Dr. Lynch has also conducted methodological research on quality of life in mental health conditions and methods for economic evaluation of interventions for mental health disorders.
-She recently completed studies examining service use and cost for children with Autism Spectrum Disorders, a study evaluating an intensive prevention intervention for preschool children in foster care, and a study evaluating a school-based intervention for young foster children.
+She recently completed a study examining the cost-effectiveness of an intervention to treat anxiety and/or depression in youth, studies examining the prediction of suicide and self-harm, and a study examining diagnoses and services for youth in foster care.
 She is currently working on several studies that investigate risk factors for suicide and potential benefits of suicide prevention interventions.

 Dr. Lynch received her PhD in health economics from the Johns Hopkins University School of Hygiene and Public Health, where she was the recipient of a fellowship in health economics from the National Institute of Mental Health.
 Following her doctoral work, Dr. Lynch was a post-doctoral fellow in children’s mental health in the Department of Mental Health at Johns Hopkins University.
-Dr. Lynch also holds a Master of Science degree in public health policy from the University of North Carolina at Chapel Hill, and an undergraduate degree from the University of California at Berkeley.
+Dr. Lynch also holds a master of science degree in public health policy from the University of North Carolina at Chapel Hill and an undergraduate degree from the University of California, Berkeley.

 - Lynch FL, Dickerson JF, Feeny DH, Clarke GN, MacMillan AL. Measuring Health-related Quality of Life in Teens With and Without Depression.
 Med Care.
 2016 Dec;54(12):1089-1097.
 PMID: 27261639